chwhiz/chwhiz/README.md

 ### :woman_technologist: &nbsp;About Me :

-hi! i'm gab.
+hi!
+I'm Gabriel Martin Guillergan.
 I'm a k-pop multi stan and I am engaged to programming with mastery of HTML, CSS, JS, PHP, Node.js, etc..

 My fave colors are #1c0f0d and #452920

-miss ko na po si ante.

 ---